guillermooo/sublime-undocs/source/reference/color_schemes.rst

-Color schemes define the colors used to highlight source code in Sublime Text views and the colors used for different elements found in the editing area: background, foreground, selection, caret, etc.
+Color schemes define the colors used to highlight source code in Sublime Text views and the colors use for different elements found in the editing area: background, foreground, selection, caret, etc.